J.Y. Park: Career

 In 2019, Park released a song titled 'Fever' featured by Superbee and BIBI.

 On August 11, 2020, Park released his autobiography, Live for What?
 One day later, Park released a new single, "When We Disco", which was a duet with Sunmi.
 This was his first collaboration with Sunmi since her departure from JYP Entertainment and the Wonder Girls.
 The single peaked at #3 at the Gaon Digital Chart, becoming his sixth Top 10 song in the chart.

 On April 26, 2021, it was reported that Park and Psy, the founder of P Nation, will collaborate to form a new boy group each in Loud, which premiered on June 5, 2021 on SBS.

-In November 2022, Park released the single "Groove Back", which was released on November 21, but the music video was released three days prior, according to the agency.later Park confirmed to hold a solo concert, In Japan for the first time in 7 years at Yokohama Pia Arena MM, January 28-29, 2023.
+In November 2022, Park released the single "Groove Back", which was released on November 21, but the music video was released three days prior, according to the agency. later Park confirmed to hold a solo concert, In Japan for the first time in 7 years at Yokohama Pia Arena MM, January 28–29, 2023.
+On September 16, 2024, a television special The KBS Grand Project — 30th Anniversary Special Entertainer JYP aired on KBS2.
+Celebrating the 30th anniversary of Park's debut, it featured appearances from g.o.d, Rain, Sunye, Sunmi, 2PM and Twice.

+Park Jin-young is celebrating his 30th debut anniversary with a solo concert, Still JYP.
+The concert, scheduled for December 27 to 29 at Olympic Hall in Seoul, features his greatest hits and is designed to appeal to fans of all ages.
+Additional tickets are available for purchase through Interpark, YES24, and Naver Reservations.
+Park Jin-young's legacy continues to thrive, with international performances planned.

+On September 9, 2025, Park Jin-young was appointed as the co-chairman (minister level) of the Popular Culture Exchange Committee directly under the president, Lee Jae Myung.